johnzastrow/phpblog/hugo-export/posts/2012-04-10-untar-and-gunzip-all-files-in-a-directory.md

 ---
-title: Untar and gunzip all files in a directory
+ #  Untar and gunzip all files in a directory
 categories:
   - Data processing
   - Linux